jacklukem/BigSurfixes/README.md

 I made also a customized USBopencore setup to boot BigSur from any Penryn Core2Duo non-APFS or APFS mac (also Sandy Bridge and Ivy Bridge): https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/3.1

-From Big Sur beta 3 the prelinkedkernel for any Ivy Bridge Mac to fix Wifi and dual GPUs : https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20IvyBridge%20beta3%20prelinkedkernel%20fix.command.zip?raw=true
+From Big Sur beta 3 the prelinkedkernel for any Ivy Bridge Mac to fix Wifi, AirDrop and dual GPUs : https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20IvyBridge%20beta3%20prelinkedkernel%20fix.command.zip?raw=true

 New experimental prelinkedkernel fix for Big Sur beta 3 to include Nvidia GeForce Tesla framebuffer (credit to ASentientBot for Nvidia fixes)